-In Q2 of 2020, LSQ engaged Ari Kaplan Advisors to benchmark a range of metrics and perspectives from leaders at various organizations, including CFOs, executive directors, and accounting managers with influence over the finances of their law firms.
-Surveyed leaders reported preparing for several developments in 2020 and beyond by monitoring cash flow and embracing options to strengthen liquidity.
-Below is a summary of our findings as they relate to the collection of payment for services rendered.
+LSQ engaged Ari Kaplan Advisors to benchmark a range of metrics and perspectives from leaders at various organizations— including CFOs, executive directors, and accounting managers with influence over their law firms' finances.
+Surveyed leaders reported preparing for several developments by monitoring cash flow and embracing options to strengthen liquidity.
+In this first part of our analysis on law firm economics, we review our survey findings related to the collection of payment for services rendered.
+Part two of our series covers cash flow, alternative fees, and liquidity.

 Getting Paid is Moderately Challenging, But the Difficulty May be Increasing